YLu-1258/YLu-Blog/_posts/2023-04-05-AP_computers_networks.md

 - What is naturally Distributed in Frontend/Backend archeticture?

+    The number of clients is distributed in the frontend/backend archetecture as the site contains may algorithms and scripts run on the frontend sites, which is run on the client's computer

 - Analyze this command in Docker: ```ENV GUNICORN_CMD_ARGS="--workers=1 --bind=0.0.0.0:8086"```.
 Determine if there is options are options in this command for parallel computing within the server that runs python/gunicorn.
 Here is an [article](https://medium.com/building-the-system/gunicorn-3-means-of-concurrency-efbb547674b7)
+  - The number of workers in this command specifies options for parallel computing.
+This allows for more processes to handle HTTP requests from the server.

 > Last week we discussed parallel computing on local machine.
 There are many options.
 Here is something to get parallel computing work with a tool called Ray.